FitzwilliamMuseum/egyptiancoffins/_coffins/glossary.md

 A layer of paste applied across the coffin to provide a smooth, neutral surface to which paint can be applied.
 Sometimes known as a 'ground' layer.

+## Egyptian painting materials: A quick guide to the principal pigments

+When it has not been possible to characterise pigments fully, their elemental make up has been recorded as, for example, 'calcium-based' or 'copper-based'.

+**Egyptian blue** and **Egyptian green** Manufactured pigments, prepared by firing copper minerals or metal with a calcium compound (like powdered limestone), silica and soda at high temperature.
+The principal colour component in Egyptian blue is calcium copper tetrasilicate (CaCuSi4O10), and in Egyptian green is cupro-wollastonite (CaSiO3 with copper in the structure).

+**Malachite (Cu2CO3(OH)2)** A mineral pigment, giving a pale green colour.

+**Chrysocolla (Cu2H2Si2O5(OH)4)** A mineral pigment with a turquoise blue colour.

+**Copper-wax, copper-proteinate, copper carbohydrate** Green pigments produced from the reaction of copper salts with various organic media.

+**Verdigris (copper acetate)** A copper salt that can be manufactured or found as a corrosion product.
+Produces a bright green colour.

+**Earths** This is an umbrella term used to describe a range of pigments derived from naturally occurring deposits containing clay minerals, iron oxides and manganese oxides.
+They can be found in a range of shades depending on the purity and specific chemical structure of the natural sources, and can include red, yellow, orange and green pigments.
+The term 'earth' may be confused with ochre, which is a member of the earth pigments group, consisting of earths rich in iron oxide and iron hydroxide.
+Earths on ancient Egyptian objects may contain one or more of the following:

+•	Yellow earths The iron sulphates jarosite/natrojarosite (KFe3(OH)6(SO4)2/ NaFe3(SO4)2(OH)6), and the iron oxides goethite (α-FeO·OH) and limonite (FeO(OH)·nH2O).
+•	Red earths The iron oxides haematite (Fe2O3) and ilmenite (FeTiO3).
+•	Green earths Celadonite and glauconite (iron magnesium silicates belonging to the mica group).
+As these pigments arise from naturally occurring deposits, they often occur as a mixture and are not always easily classifiable.
+Where it has been possible to further identify particular pigments, this has been indicated.
+Calcite (CaCO3) Calcium carbonate.
+•	Micritic calcite Microscopy term to describe calcite visible as very fine particles, usually originating from chalk.
+•	Sparitic calcite Microscopy term to describe calcite that forms into crystals, usually suggesting limestone origin.
+Huntite (Mg3Ca(CO3)4) Magnesium calcium carbonate, a bright white pigment.
+Gyspum (CaSO4· 2H2O) Calcium sulphate.
+•	Bassanite (CaSO4· ½H2O) Made from roasting gypsum at high temperatures, sometimes found naturally.
+Modern equivalent is plaster of Paris.
+•	Anhydrite (CaSO4) Completely dehydrated version of gypsum sometimes found naturally, or produced by heating above 200oC (392oF).
+Lead white (PbCO3Pb(OH)2) Lead carbonate, an opaque white pigment.
+Red lead (Pb3O4) Lead tetroxide, a bright orange-red pigment.
+Cinnabar (HgS) Mercury sulphide, a vivid red mineral pigment.
+Orpiment (As2S3) Arsenic sulphide, a lemon yellow pigment.
+Realgar/pararealgar (As4S4) Arsenic sulphide (but different crystal structures), orange pigments.
+Pararealgar is a degradation product of realgar.
+Carbon-based black A group of pigments made mainly of carbon.
+In Egypt, these are principally soot and charcoal.
+Lake pigments Also known as dyestuffs, these are organic pigments that can be made from certain insect or plant matter.
+The colour is extracted and precipitated onto a metallic salt substrate.
+Lake pigments found on Egyptian objects include:
+•	Madder Pink dyestuff made from the root of the madder plant Rubia tinctorum fixed on a mineral base such as aluminium sulphate.
+•	Indigo Blue dyestuff from plants of the Indigofera species fixed on a mineral base.